 Providers should publish their admissions criteria and ensure parents/carers understand which hours/sessions can be taken as their free provision.
-Not all providers will be able to offer fully flexible places, but providers should work with parents/carers to ensure that as far as possible the patterns of hours are convenient for parents/carers working hours.

 An eligible child should claim funding from the local authority where the provider operates.

 In order to claim funding a child must attend for a minimum of 63% of the agreed free entitlement hours for the block; exceptions to this will be at the local authority's discretion.
 Providers must inform MKCC if a child's attendance drops below the minimum attendance so that the relevant decision can be made regarding their funding.